-6. Letter Discrimination – This idea of using bingo daubers is a classic one.
-I use it once I’ve identified that we have 1-2 letters that are causing the most difficulty for a student and then use it specifically with them.
+Dot Maker Letter Mazes - The idea of using visual discrimination to name letters is powerful.
+I use a letter maze once I've identified the 1-2 letters that are causing the most difficulty for a student and then use it specifically with them.

-They get one focus card.
-They they begin searching for the focus letter as they practice moving left to right and top to bottom along the letter grid.
+They get one focus letter.
+They begin searching for the focus letter as they practice moving left to right and top to bottom along the letter grid.